Interflug Flight 450

-Interflug Flight 450 was a holiday charter flight to Burgas, Bulgaria that crashed shortly after take-off from Berlin-Schönefeld Airport in Schönefeld, East Germany, on 14 August 1972.
-The accident was caused by a fire in the aft cargo bay which spread quickly, destroying the aircraft’s structural integrity.
+Interflug Flight 450 was a holiday charter flight to Burgas, Bulgaria operated by an Ilyushin Il-62 that crashed shortly after take-off from Berlin-Schönefeld Airport in Schönefeld, East Germany, on 14 August 1972.
+The accident was caused by a fire in the aft cargo bay which spread quickly, destroying the aircraft's structural integrity.
 All 156 passengers and crew died.
 To this day, it is the deadliest aviation accident to occur on German soil and the third deadliest accident involving an Ilyushin Il-62.

 Aircraft and crew

 The aircraft was a Soviet-built Ilyushin Il-62 aircraft, registered DM-SEA, powered by four Kuznetsov NK-8 engines.
 It first flew in April 1970, and up until the accident had acquired 3,520 flight-time hours.

 The crew on board the flight consisted of 51-year-old captain Heinz Pfaff, 35-year-old first officer Lothar Walther, 32-year-old flight engineer Ingolf Stein, and 38-year-old navigator Achim Flilenius.
 The flight crew members had 8,100, 6,041, 2,258, and 8,570 hours of experience, respectively.